csinva/csinva.github.io/_notes/neuro/vissci.md

 # visual neuropsychology

-- blindsight - damage to V1; aren't aware of visual stimuli but can do tasks in forced-choice paradigmsnp
+- blindsight - damage to V1; aren't aware of visual stimuli but can do tasks in forced-choice paradigms
   - retina goes through some things (ex. pulvinar) that aren't V1 to get to higher order areas (ex.
 MT)
 - dorsal pathway
   - MT monkey lesions in monkeys impair motion perception but not contrast detection